Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 17th June 2013
 Fokko Veegens kindly mentioned my articles on unit testing after speaking at SDN Conference.

-> “…During my talk at the SDN conference, I told about misconceptions regarding unit testing.
+> …During my talk at the SDN conference, I told about misconceptions regarding unit testing.
 Some people were looking at me with a frown when I told this.
-I would like to refer to the blog of Steve Fenton who wrote about this subject and I rate his post on this topic quite high.”
+I would like to refer to the blog of Steve Fenton who wrote about this subject and I rate his post on this topic quite high.

 [Read the full article in Fokko’s View on ALM…](http://veegens.wordpress.com/2013/06/17/sdn-june-2013-conference-additional-links/).